This innovative, industry-facing programme allows you to work either in a cross-disciplinary way or in a specialist area of study.

 Contact us at email@example.com and we will arrange a one-to-one visit for you, we would love to see you.

-Stage 1 involves professional skills development, research, project work and the opportunity for collaborative working.
-Stage 2 culminates in a feasibility study for a negotiated major project.
-Finally, Stage 3 enables you to complete major project work, supported by regular tutorial contact and studio interaction.
+Stage 1 involves professional skills and idea development, research, project work and the opportunity for collaborative working.
+Stage 2 allows time to prepare, research and develop project proposals, culminating in a feasibility study for a negotiated major project.
+Finally, Stage 3 enables you to direct and display your major project work, supported by regular tutorial contact and studio interaction.

 You expand perceptions of the nature and process of art and/or design and explore areas of commonality across discipline boundaries.
 You work to a common theme of mutual interest and use advanced techniques to develop your ability to gather information, conduct and use research in order to enrich the creative process.
 You explore the discipline boundaries - artists and designers interact to: investigate possibilities, research the theme, create individual responses, make proposals and identify sites and formats for the display and dissemination of your work.
 Alongside this project work you explore the philosophical contexts of art and/or design and consider how ideas and issues relate to current and future practice.
 You are learn study skills for academic research, with consistent use of referencing systems and ethical, accurate citation of sources.